Do You Need A Head & Brain Injury Lawyer in Ohio?

 Head and brain injuries can have lasting effects that range from serious to devastating.
 Leeseberg Tuttle attorneys regularly work together with top expert witnesses in traumatic head and brain injuries to ensure that your case has the best chance of success with a jury.

 If you or a loved one has suffered trauma to the brain, the long-term consequences can be devastating.
-Head injuries that initially seemed insignificant can become much worse than they originally appeared.
+Each brain injury lawyer at our firm knows that head injuries may initially seemed insignificant, but they can become much worse over time.
 This can result in significant personality changes, mobility issues and even death.

 People who have suffered head and brain injuries may have short- or long-term memory loss as well as effects on sensory functions that can lead to the inability to care for themselves.
 Another negative effect of brain injuries is the potential change in a victim’s personality, including mood swings and lack of emotional control, which can lead to potential long-term substance abuse issues.